autocontracts/permissioned-blocks/whitepaper.md

 ## Separating State from Functional Behaviour

-If we separate the storage of the smart contract's state from its functional behaviour, then we can create a security model for keeping state information private and reduce the cost of storing data on the blockchain.
+If we separate the storage of the smart contract's state from its functional behaviour, we can then create a security model for protecting the state information and reduce the cost of storing data on the blockchain.

 To do this we need to program the functions of a smart contract to be [Pure Functions](https://en.wikipedia.org/wiki/Pure_function).
 Pure functions by design, do not have the side-effect of storing the state information during the execution of a function.